 The Long War, Part 27/The mutiny of Walloon mercenaries in Pápa castle, 1600

 Although the Turks had moved to their wintering places, they haven`t given up their plans about reaching a Truce and they kept on trying to come to terms with General Pálffy Miklós.
-Unfortunately, the famous general passed away in a serious sickness on 23 April 1600.
-(Please, note that I use the Eastern name order for Hungarians where family names come first.)
+Unfortunately, the famous general passed away because of a serious sickness on 23 April 1600.
+(Please, note that I use the Oriental name order for Hungarians where family names come first.)

-The Habsburgs have lost their most outstanding and talented general which was indeed a severe loss.
+The Habsburgs lost their most outstanding and talented general which was indeed a severe loss.

 At the same time, the Habsburg army has been getting together even slower than before.
 Archduke Matthias acted as their Chief General but in fact, it was Philipp Emanuel de Lorraine, Prince of Mercoeur from Lotharingia who was the real commander.
 Sadly, he hasn`t succeeded in reaching the battlefield even in the summer in person.
-It was the situation like when a serious, unprecedented riot of the mercenaries threatened the Christians` position.
+It was because of a very serious situation, an unprecedented riot of the mercenaries threatened the Christians` position.

 There were 3,000 foreign mercenaries in Pápa, 1,500 of them were Walloon soldiers.
 They haven`t got their pay for a half year and they were demanding it in vain. the Emperor was due to pay them 60,000 gold and they had been waiting for it for half a year already.
 The castle’s captain was Maróthy Mihály and his two officers were Slakovics Farkas and Bakács Sándor but they had only a few Hungarian soldiers with them.
 Maróthy had desperately asked for help to pay the mercenaries but he received only promises that the money might be paid in installments, some months later.